 Jordan Taliha McDonald

-She is the co-host of Lose Your Sister podcast.
-Her audio work can also be found on the Audible audiobook edition of Minor Notes, Volume 1, edited by Joshua Bennett and Jesse McCarthy, wherein she reads the poems of Georgia Douglas Johnson.
+Jordan is a host for the New Books Network’s “New Books in African American Studies” podcast and the co-host of Lose Your Sister podcast alongside Liberty Martin.
+Further examples of her audio work can also be found in the Audible audiobook edition of Minor Notes, Volume 1, edited by Joshua Bennett and Jesse McCarthy, wherein she reads the poems of Georgia Douglas Johnson.

 If you ask her nicely, Jordan will explain to you why Aretha Franklin’s 2018 assessment, “great gowns, beautiful gowns,” is one of the most succinct cultural critiques of the 21st century.